-In the case of Harry, those samples were drawn before I left the building.
+In the case of Harry, those samples were drawn well before I left the building.
 The hospital knew his history; they knew his age; and they knew they were looking for the specific metrics of his renal (kidney) function.

 The Recklessness of the ‘Blind' Dose

-And worse still, they did it for their own convenience.
 Sedatives in this category should only ever be administered (a) to alleviate pain, or (b) in preparation for surgery.
 Neither applied to Harry.
 What DID apply, is that this little blind dog had just been taken from his owner’s arms and deposited in a cold steel cage in (to him) a terrifying environment, and with two ICU staff who paid him nil attention; they were too engaged in their social discussion and their fascination over a new-born kitten.

 My attempts to draw Harry’s need for human comfort to their attention were summarily ignored; instead I was shunted out of the ICU.
 And he was drugged.